 How to Be Always Beautiful in My Eyes

 It’s a virtue to be able to accept the way you look.
 But if there are certain aspects of your appearance that bother you – ‘panda’ eyes, crow’s feet, double chins, love handles – and you can afford to get the treatment, you qualify as a patient, and you feel like some improvement will make you feel more comfortable in your skin, then there is no reason why you should not take steps to improve your looks if it will lead to a positive body image.

 Thigh gaps, for example, are idealized by many, but due to varying body shapes, not everyone will have naturally skinny thighs.
 You can chastise yourself for not being diligent enough with your workout or diet, or you can take advantage of non invasive fat reduction treatments like CoolSculpting and Trilipo to spot-correct those resistant bulges.

 Bothered by age spots, wrinkles, hairy legs or acne scars?
 There is a variety of non surgical treatments for those, too.
 Age spots and other types of skin pigmentation can easily be erased by laser skin resurfacing or faded by chemical peels or skin care products containing hydroquinone.
-There’s Botox and dermal fillers for wrinkle reduction, and intense pulsed light or IPL hair removal for unwanted hair.
+There’s Botulinum Toxin (or more commonly known as Botox) and dermal fillers for wrinkle reduction, and intense pulsed light or IPL hair removal for unwanted hair.
 Acne scar treatment ranges from micro-needling, chemical peels, laser, and dermal fillers.